-Read the article of England vs West Indies 1st ODI 1980 - West Indies tour of England (Prudential Trophy) 2-match one-day international series of the 1st ODI match played between West Indies and England at Headingley, Leeds in 28th - 29th May 1980.
+Read the highlights of England vs West Indies 1st ODI - 1980 West Indies tour of England (Prudential Trophy) 2-match ODI series - The first One-Day International cricket match between England and West Indies played at the Headingley, Leeds on May 28 to 29, 1980.

-Gordon Greenidge's half-century and Bowlers attack helped to West Indies comprehensive 24-run victory over England, despite a fighting knock from Debutant Chris Tavaré's unbeaten 82 and take a 1-0 lead in a rain-hit reserve day used game of the first ODI.
+Gordon Greenidge's half-century and Bowlers attack helped to West Indies comprehensive 24-run victory over England, despite a fighting knock from Debutant Chris Tavaré's unbeaten 82 and take a 1-0 lead in a reserve day used, rain-hit first ODI.

 WEST INDIES scored 198 for all-out (55 Overs) with top scorer by Gordon Greenidge 78 (147) and Clive Lloyd 21 (23)